Vchen7629/Atlaxiom/README.md

 <h1><strong>Atlaxiom</strong></h1>
 Welcome to Atlaxiom!
-This is a wip full-stack web applicationproject that is aimed to catalog trading cards online<br>
+This is a full-stack web application project that is aimed to catalog yugioh trading cards online<br>

 <h1><strong>Notable features of the website</strongZ></h1>
 <ul>